klotzd/CV/Excel/README.md

 The iterative procedure calculated for a year **t** can be summarised as
 1. Calculate KPIs (LCOE, ROI, etc) for average investment project of each electricity source subject to
-    * policy assumptions of scenario
+    * policy assumptions of current scenario
     * technological assumptions at year **t**
     * financing assumptions at year **t**
 2. Combine individual KPIs and current ratio of the maximum theoretically usable capacity into a logistically scaled 'investment attractiveness'